rturquier/ethically-robust/pages/privacy.md

 ## How to contact the appropriate authority

-If you feel that we have not addressed your concern in a satisfactory manner, you may contact the data protection officer of Paris 1 University:
+If you feel that we have not addressed your concern in a satisfactory manner, you may contact the data protection officer of CNRS at [dpd.demandes@cnrs.fr](mailto:dpd.demandes@cnrs.fr), or by postal mail at this address:

-François Descubes
-Délégué à la protection des données
+  CNRS - Service protection des données
-31, rue Baudricourt 75013 Paris
-dpo@univ-paris1.fr
-+33 (0)1 44 07 81 00
+  2 rue Jean Zay
+  54500 Vandoeuvre-lès-Nancy
+  France.

 You also have the right to lodge a complaint with a supervisory authority in your EU country of residence, or with the [CNIL](https://www.service-public.fr/particuliers/vosdroits/R18719?lang=en).